ethanjthomas/ethanjthomas/README.md

 I have privated those repositories that contain school projects so as to adhere to academic policies.

-Among the projects in my repositories are the: Tiny Search Engine, Collaborative Painting, POS Tagger, and Dartmouth Pathfinding.
+Among the private projects in my repositories are the: Tiny Search Engine, Collaborative Painting, POS Tagger, and Dartmouth Pathfinding.

 To access private school projects, please [send me an email](mailto:ethanjthomas727@gmail.com) with your github profile.